cameronmathis/ContactManagementSystem/README.md

 ## General info

-I developed this Contact Management System Web Application in order to familiarize myself with CRUD RESTful APIs.
+I developed this Contact Management System Full Stack in order to familiarize myself with CRUD RESTful APIs.

 ## Setup